• Skip to primary navigation

 Simple Solid State Relay (SSR) Circuit

-A Solid State Relay SSR circuit is like an electronic ON/OFF switch, but way cooler.
+Simple Solid State Relay (SSR) circuit is like ON/OFF switch but with more better and modern.

 Circuit Working: